 Alexis Suarez holds a Master of Arts in Spanish and he teaches all levels of adult classes in The Spanish Schoolhouse since 2012.
 Mr. Suárez also collaborated with the school in developing and redesigning the new Course Outline for the adult courses.
 He is Spaniard and had more than twenty years of experience in teaching Spanish as Second Language in different institutions like Centennial College (Toronto) and Instituto Cervantes of Manila(Philippines).
 Instituto Cervantes, with more than 90 centers in 43 different countries around the world, was founded by the Government of Spain to promote the teaching, use and study of the Spanish language and to contribute to the advancement of Spanish, Hispanic and Latin American cultures throughout the world.
 Mr. Suárez has been also a member of the Panel Examiners for D.E.L.E.
 (Diploma in Spanish as Foreign Language).
 The Diplomas DELE are official qualifications certifying the degree of competence and mastery of Spanish, granted by Instituto Cervantes on behalf of the Ministry of Education, Culture and Sport of Spain.
 He had also participated in several conferences and workshops in methodologies in Spanish as Second Language in Spain.

-He is completely passionate about languages and has taught in Spanish, English and French.
+Completely passionate about the languages he has taught in English, French, and of course Spanish.
 He began working in education in 2014.
-He was the Program Co-ordinator at the Dovercourt Boys and Girls Club, an Assistant Supervisor at the YMCA After-school Program and is currently working in the Salon Francophone at York University as a Language Monitor.
-He also completed an internship in Chambéry, France this summer as part of the EMILE program.
+He was the Program Coordinator at the Dovercourt Boys and Girls Club, an Assistant Supervisor at the YMCA After-school Program, and is currently working in the Salon Francophone at York University as a Language Monitor.
+He also completed an internship in Chambéry, France as part of the EMILE program.
 He taught a variety of subjects to children from the ages of 4 to 10 in both English and French.